Learn behind-the-scenes stories, trivia, and fascinating facts from the team behind the new animated series.

 Beyond Obi-Wan Kenobi, they’re mum on the details.
 However, Supervising Director Brad Rau, Michnovetz, and Lore Executive Matt Martin have shared interesting stories and other bits of trivia from the creation of the series.

-Read on to learn about this week’s installment, and come back next Monday for even more fun facts.
+Read on to learn about this week’s installment, including spoilers and fun facts from all of Season 1.

 Episodes 101 and 102